Tissue Repair

 Calculate prices →

-BPC-157 is a synthetic pentadecapeptide (15 amino acids) derived from a protein found in gastric juice.
-It does not exist in this form naturally.
-TB-500 is a synthetic fragment of thymosin beta-4, a protein involved in actin regulation and cell motility that is produced naturally in the thymus and many other tissues.
+Some researchers prefer to buy the two compounds separately and combine them at their own ratios rather than purchasing the pre-mixed blend.
+Either way, the underlying compounds are the same: BPC-157 is a synthetic pentadecapeptide (15 amino acids) derived from a protein found in gastric juice, and TB-500 is a synthetic fragment of thymosin beta-4, a protein involved in actin regulation and cell motility.
 Both are research-only compounds with no approved human pharmaceutical applications.

 How the mechanisms differ